 You may wonder why you would ever want to make your own floor plan.
 True, doing it yourself saves money, but more importantly, it’s not always possible to get an accurate drawing from an architect.
-In this blog, we’ll tell you how you, too, can draw your own floor plan.
+In this blog, we’ll tell you how you, too, can draw your own floor plans by hand.

 A floor plan is a three-dimensional drawing of the layout of a room, house, or building.
 The drawing is depicted with precise measurements and dimensions of walls, windows, doors, and stairs.
 It also includes where features like bathroom fixtures, kitchen cabinetry, and appliances are located in the space.